-The Issuer is subject to prescribed regulatory capital and liquidity requirements that could affect its operations.
-A failure to adhere to these requirements may result in constrained asset growth and restrictions being placed on distributions which may impact the Issuer's ability to fulfil its obligations under the Notes
+The Issuer is subject to prescribed regulatory capital and liquidity requirements that could affect their operations.
+A failure to adhere to these requirements may result in constrained asset growth and restrictions being placed on distributions

-The Issuer is subject to capital adequacy requirements specified by the South African Reserve Bank (the "SARB"), which provide for a minimum common equity tier 1 ("CET 1"), tier 1 and total capital adequacy ratio.
+The Issuer is subject to capital adequacy requirements specified by the Prudential Authority (the "PA"), which provide for a minimum common equity tier 1 ("CET 1"), tier 1 and total capital adequacy ratio.

 The amended Regulations relating to Banks (as further amended on 20 May 2016) (as defined in the Conditions) effective 1 January 2013 are based on the Basel III framework ("Basel III") introduced by the Basel Committee on Banking Supervision ("BCBS") and provide the minimum risk based capital ratios.
-The SARB adopted the Basel III framework, subject to certain phase-in provisions as provided by the BCBS from 1 January 2013.
+The PA adopted the Basel III framework, subject to certain phase-in provisions as provided by the Basel Committee for Banking Supervision ("BCBS") from 1 January 2013.
 From 1 January 2019 the requirements that were subject to phase-in provisions have been fully implemented.
-The minimum CET 1, Tier 1 and Total capital adequacy ratios for 2019 are 8.50 per cent, 10.75 per cent and 14.00 per cent respectively.
-These minimum ratios exclude the countercyclical buffer and confidential bank-specific pillar 2b capital requirement but include the maximum potential domestic systemically important bank requirement ("D-SIB"), which is also bank-specific and therefore confidential.